 Led by Chichester Family Lawyer Edward Cooke, West Sussex Resolution’s long campaign to retain court provision in Chichester has met with success, with the government announcing that court provision will be retained in the county town when the existing court building closes

 Edward Cooke, Chichester Family Lawyer and Mediator, reflects on the implications of the Supreme Court judgment in the case of Owens and asks whether the introduction of no-fault divorce is now likely.

 The Supreme Court recently found that it was discriminatory that Rebecca Steinfeld and Charles Keidan could not enter into a Civil Partnership.
 How will the government respond to this judgment and will Civil Partnerships now be extended to heterosexual couples?

-To make an initial appointment please complete the online submission form in the box below, or if you would rather speak to a member of our team directly please call 01243 769001.
+We offer meetings in our offices or online to suit you.
+To make an initial appointment please click here and complete the contact form, or if you would rather speak to a member of our friendly team directly please call 01243 769001.